swapnilogale/rounded/time-tracking/can-i-manually-add-time-spent-on-a-project.md

    a. **Description**: Add a description of the task.
 For example, logo design.

    b. **Date**: Select the date for which you want to add the time entry for.
-This can be for current date or any date in the past.
+This can be for the current date or any date in the past.

    c. **Project**: Select a project you want to log time against.
    **Note**: If you leave the project blank, you can edit it at a later stage.